MartinKe71/BVW_Round4-LetMeBeYourEyes/README.md

 # BVW_Round4: LetMeBeYourEyes

 This is a two-week project I made for BVW course at CMU ETC. It is a VR project and was developed on Oculus Rift.
+The theme of this project is story-telling.

 Player would picture a fantasy world to bring light and color back to a blind little girl in the last minutes of your life.